isomerpages/alps-corp/pages/terms-of-use.md

 ---
 **WELCOME**

-**PLEASE READ THESE TERMS AND CONDITIONS (INCLUDING OUR DATA PROTECTION POLICY** [**https://www.alpshealthcare.com.sg/pdpa**](https://www.alpshealthcare.com.sg/pdpa)**) CAREFULLY BEFORE USING THIS WEBSITE AND/OR THE SERVICES OR FUNCTIONS OF THE WEBSITE SO THAT YOU ARE AWARE OF YOUR LEGAL RIGHTS AND OBLIGATIONS WITH RESPECT TO -ALPS PTE LTD AND/OR ITS RELATED CORPORATIONS (INDIVIDUALLY AND COLLECTIVELY, “ALPS”, “WE”, “US”, AS THE CASE MAY BE).**
+**PLEASE READ THESE TERMS AND CONDITIONS (INCLUDING OUR DATA PROTECTION POLICY**&nbsp;[**https://www.alpshealthcare.com.sg/pdpa**](https://www.alpshealthcare.com.sg/pdpa)**) CAREFULLY BEFORE USING THIS WEBSITE AND/OR THE SERVICES OR FUNCTIONS OF THE WEBSITE SO THAT YOU ARE AWARE OF YOUR LEGAL RIGHTS AND OBLIGATIONS WITH RESPECT TO -ALPS PTE LTD AND/OR ITS RELATED CORPORATIONS (INDIVIDUALLY AND COLLECTIVELY, “ALPS”, “WE”, “US”, AS THE CASE MAY BE).**

-These Terms and Conditions (together with the documents referred to in it which are hereby incorporated by reference) (collectively, “**Website T&Cs**”) informs you of the terms on which you may use our website (“**Website**”), whether as a guest or a registered user.
+These Terms and Conditions (together with the documents referred to in it which are hereby incorporated by reference) (collectively, “**Website T&amp;Cs**”) informs you of the terms on which you may use our website (“**Website**”), whether as a guest or a registered user.
 Use of the Website includes accessing, browsing, or registering to use the Website and the functions and services offered on or made available through the Website (collectively “**Website Functions**”).

-By accessing and using the Website and/or the Website Functions, you hereby agree to be legally bound by these Website T&Cs and you agree to comply with them.
+By accessing and using the Website and/or the Website Functions, you hereby agree to be legally bound by these Website T&amp;Cs and you agree to comply with them.

-If you do not agree to these Website T&Cs, please leave the Website and cease use of the Website and/or the Website Functions immediately.
+If you do not agree to these Website T&amp;Cs, please leave the Website and cease use of the Website and/or the Website Functions immediately.

 We reserve the right to change, modify, suspend or discontinue the whole or any portion of the Website Functions or the Website at any time.
 We may also impose limits on Website Functions or restrict your access to parts of or the entire Website Functions, or the Website without notice or liability.

-We may from time to time modify, vary or amend these Website T&Cs at any time by posting the amended Website T&Cs at this Website.
+We may from time to time modify, vary or amend these Website T&amp;Cs at any time by posting the amended Website T&amp;Cs at this Website.
 Such modification shall be effective immediately upon posting on the Website.
-Any use of the Website Functions or the Website after the amendment of these Website T&Cs shall be deemed to be acceptance of the amended Website T&Cs by you.
-If you do not agree to the amended Website T&Cs, you have the right to cease your use of the Website Functions.
+Any use of the Website Functions or the Website after the amendment of these Website T&amp;Cs shall be deemed to be acceptance of the amended Website T&amp;Cs by you.
+If you do not agree to the amended Website T&amp;Cs, you have the right to cease your use of the Website Functions.

-**1.**              **Agreement**
+**1.**&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; **Agreement**

 1.1.
-These Website T&Cs govern your use of our Website and the Website Functions which are made available through the Website.
+These Website T&amp;Cs govern your use of our Website and the Website Functions which are made available through the Website.

 1.2.
 By accessing the Website, you represent and warrant to us that:

 a.
-You have read and agreed to the Website T&Cs; and
+You have read and agreed to the Website T&amp;Cs; and

 b.
-You are at least 18 years old and have the necessary legal capacity, right, power or authority to agree to these Website T&Cs.
+You are at least 18 years old and have the necessary legal capacity, right, power or authority to agree to these Website T&amp;Cs.

-2.         **Use of Website and Website Functions**
+2.&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; **Use of Website and Website Functions**

 2.1 You agree to use this Web Site in accordance with these Terms of Use and for lawful and proper purposes.
 You agree to be responsible for all matters arising from your use of this Web Site.
 Further, you agree:

 * not to use this Website in any manner which breaches any applicable law or regulation or causes or which may cause an infringement of any third party rights;
 * not to post, transmit or disseminate any information on or via this Web Site which may be harmful, obscene, defamatory or illegal or create liability on ALPS’ part;
 * not to interfere or attempt to interfere with the operation or functionality of this Web Site; and
-*  not to obtain or attempt to obtain unauthorised access, via whatever means, to any of ALPS’ systems.
+*  not to obtain or attempt to obtain&nbsp;unauthorised&nbsp;access, via whatever means, to any of ALPS’ systems.

 If ALPS, in its sole discretion, believes that you are in breach, or will be in breach of any of these Terms of Use, ALPS reserves its rights to deny you access to this Web Site without giving you a reason and/or without further reference to you.